PHP Serialize Online — Free Serializer Tool

-Serialize and unserialize PHP data instantly with our free online tool.
-Convert between PHP serialized format and JSON, edit serialized data safely, and debug WordPress or Laravel cache values.
+Convert JSON and PHP data structures into PHP serialized format instantly.
+Ideal for WordPress metadata, Laravel cache values and session storage.
 All processing happens in your browser — no data sent to any server.

 Loading…